att-comdev/valet/README.rst

    WSGIPythonHome $VENV_PATH

-Enable allegro-api in apache, Test apache to make sure the configuration is valid, then restart:
+Enable allegro-api in apache, test apache to make sure the configuration syntax is valid, then restart:

 ::